MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-inprogress-refresh-history.md

 ---
 title: Known issue - In progress tables refresh history
-description: A known issue is posted where a customer has issues with refresh history reports in progress for some tables while failed.
+description: A known issue is posted where a customer has issues with refresh history reports in progress for some tables that failed.
 author: luitwieler
 ms.author: jeluitwi
 ms.topic: troubleshooting